 - 9. Different congregations will move at different speeds as they emerge from lockdown and just because one congregation is in a position to undertake some resumption of activity in their church building does not mean that others should feel any pressure to do likewise.
-It is also the case that, in the light of appropriate risk assessment, activities which it may be possible to resume in one location cannot be resumed in another (for example, because of constraints imposed by the building). - 10.
+It is also the case that, in the light of appropriate risk mitigation assessment, activities which it may be possible to resume in one location cannot be resumed in another (for example, because of constraints imposed by the building). - 10.
 Until the commencement of Phase 4, or at least until most Episcopal churches are able to resume public worship, it is expected that provincially-provided online worship will continue to be available (and which can also be accessed by telephone).
 That may help to reduce the pressure on any one individual church to reopen before it is ready to do so and provide a continuity of worship during the planning stage for reopening in Phase 3. - 11.
 Any gathering carries risk, and everyone should consider their own vulnerabilities and those for whom they are responsible and think through the risks they deem acceptable to themselves and others.
-It is expected that individual church members will act responsibly and in accordance with public guidance applicable to the population as a whole on matters such as physical distancing, self-isolating, wearing of face coverings (where physical distancing of 2m is compromised or as Public Health guidance dictates) etc. Parents or guardians should ensure that children observe such requirements.
+It is expected that individual church members will act responsibly and in accordance with Government regulation and public guidance applicable to the population as a whole on matters such as physical distancing, self-isolating, wearing of face coverings etc. Parents or guardians should ensure that children observe such requirements.
 No-one should feel pressure to return to church until they feel comfortable to do so. - 12.
 The Advisory Group in producing this guidance has proceeded on the basis of the precautionary principle.
 In short, in areas where there are elements of doubt, as is inevitably the case in relation to Covid-19, the guidance errs on the side of caution.

-C. Preliminary matters to be addressed prior to any resumption of public worship if that is not the case and the church has been completely closed during the period of lockdown, there are certain initial matters which should be considered (items a.-g. below) in advance of any use being made of the building under Phase 3.
-The following initial actions are recommended:
+C. Preliminary matters to be addressed prior to any resumption of public worship

+- 1. Your church building may have reopened for individual prayer in Phase 2, in which case the following steps may already have been undertaken.
+However, if that is not the case and the church has been completely closed during the period of lockdown, there are certain initial matters which should be considered (items a.-g. below) in advance of any use being made of the building under Phase 3.
+The following initial actions are recommended: - a.
+If your insurers have previously been advised that the building has been closed, notify them that it is now being reopened and follow any quidance which they might provide.